New South Wales wine: Big Rivers zone

 The Big Rivers zone GI is the largest-producing wine area in New South Wales and is similar to the Riverland area of South Australia.
 The major wine-producing centre is located around the Riverina area, which is also known as the Murrumbidgee Irrigation Area, and the city of Griffith where the major crush facilities are located.
 After Riverland, this is Australia's second most prolific wine-producing region and is responsible for many of Australia's box and mass-produced wine brands.
 Along the Murrumbidgee River, Sémillon and Shiraz are the most popular plantings.

 Wine industry

 New South Wales presents a sizable market for the consumption of local wines and Sydney, as well as the nation's capital, Canberra, are gateway cities for wine tourism.
 The wine industry of New South Wales is reflective of the industry throughout Australia, with a strong presence of large firms and smaller boutique wineries.
 Some of the first New South Wales wines to gain widespread commercial recognition, in Australia and abroad, were the Shiraz-based "Hermitage" wine from McWilliam's and the Sémillon-based "Chablis" wine from Lindemans.
-Other large wineries, such as De Bortoli Wines, Yellow Taill and Rosemount all were founded in this state.
+Other large wineries, such as De Bortoli Wines, Yellow Tail and Rosemount all were founded in this state.